ibm-cloud-docs/instructlab/getting-started.md

 To use {{site.data.keyword.short_name}}, you don't need to have any preexisting knowledge.
 You don't even need to have an idea for what to create yet.
 Let's start by just getting familiar with the concepts and what kinds of things you can do with the technology.

-With {{site.data.keyword.short_name}}, you can use an existing, pre-trained LLM compiled by a community of contributors, then contribute your own knowledge and skills, in what's known as a **taxonomy** to further train the model.
+With {{site.data.keyword.short_name}}, you can use an existing, pre-trained large language model (LLM) compiled by a community of contributors, then contribute your own knowledge and skills, in what's known as a **taxonomy** to further train the model.

-When you use {{site.data.keyword.short_name}} in {{site.data.keyword.cloud}}, you begin by uploading your taxonomy, which is the knowledge and skills you want to add to an LLM, to {{site.data.keyword.cos_short}}.
+With the {{site.data.keyword.short_name}} service, you can use the Instructlab functionality, but run it with the resources available in {{site.data.keyword.cloud}}.
+You begin by uploading your taxonomy, which is the knowledge and skills you want to add to an LLM, to {{site.data.keyword.cos_short}}.
 You can then use {{site.data.keyword.short_name}} to further train the model by using your taxonomy data.

 ![Task flow diagram for generating a model with the service.](images/task-flow.svg "Task flow diagram for generating a model with the service."){: caption="Task flow diagram." caption-side="bottom"}{: external download="task-flow.svg"}

-For more information, see the following resources.
+For more information about the InstructLab tooling, see the following resources.
 - [What is InstructLab?](https://www.redhat.com/en/topics/ai/what-is-instructlab){: external}.
 - [InstructLab](https://www.ibm.com/think/topics/instructlab?mhsrc=ibmsearch_a&mhq=instructlab){: external}.